NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 .. figure:: images/examples/dg/wv_tutorial.png
    :name: fig:dg-nomap-example

-   Example WorldView image section and colorized height map.
+   Example WorldView image section and colorized DEM (height map).
+A local projection is needed to keep the aspect ratio (:numref:`point2dem`).

 It is important to note that we could have performed stereo using the approximate RPC model instead of the exact linear camera model (both